 View the complete physical education teacher education curriculum

-View the complete physical activity specialist curriculum
+View the complete physical activity and coaching specialist curriculum

 Course requirements: University courses (46-50 hours), major requirements (74 hours)

 Academic opportunities: Physical Education Club, Kappa Phi Kappa, Society of Health and Physical Educators, Ohio Association for Health, Physical Education, Recreation and Dance